lorrainescanlon/brendan-the-navigator/README.md

   - No errors were found when passing through the official [Jigsaw validator](docs/images/cssvalidated.PNG)

 ## Bugs Encountered
-- When I first deployed the website to GitHub, I discovered that the social media links did not work.
+- When first deployed to GitHub, it was discovered that the social media links did not work.
   This was due to not enclosing the icons within the anchor closing tag.
-- I also discovered that the form radio buttons did not behave as expected.
+- It was also discovered that the form radio buttons did not behave as expected.
   This was due to assigning unique names to the buttons, this was resolved by giving them both the same name.
-- I encountered problems when applying the media query to change the layout of the timeline for larger screens.
+- Problems were encountered when applying the media query to change the layout of the timeline for larger screens.
-  The timeline ruler and containers were displaying correctly, the problem was that the exisiting circles for some containers were not being re organised so I had duplicate circles.
-With some assistance from tutor support I added a line of code left;auto to set the items to default.
+  The timeline ruler and containers were displaying correctly, but the exisiting circles for some containers were not being re organised so duplicate circles were beig displayed.
+With some assistance from tutor support a line of code `left;auto` was added to set the items to default.

 ### Unfixed Bugs
 - When running the voyage.html code through the validator it returns the following warning.
   ![HTML Validator Error](docs/images/validatorwarning.PNG)
-  No headings are needed in this section so I have left it for now.
+  No headings are needed in this section so it as been left for now.

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: